Silicene and Germanene as prospective playgrounds for Room Temperature Superconductivity: Mott Insulating Silicene - Theoretical Support

 We begin with a summary of basic quantum chemistry and band theory results for silicene.
 Silicon, located just below carbon in the periodic table has a larger atomic radius $\sim$ 1.17 $\AA$A, in contrast to a smaller value $\sim$ 0.77 $\AA$ for carbon.
 This leads to a \textit{significant} 3p-$\pi$ \textit{bond stretching}: Si-Si distance is $\sim$ 2.3 $\AA$, while C-C distance is only 1.4 $\AA$ in graphene.

 Unlike graphene, Si allows a small sp$^3$ admixture to sp$^2$ bonding, resulting in puckered sigma bonds.
 That is, Si atoms of the two triangular sublattices of the honeycomb net undergo a small and opposite displacements, leading to a net c-axis stretching $\sim ~0.4$ Au.
+A reduced 3s-3p level separation in Si atom, compared to 2s-2p level separation in C atom encourages a small sp$^3$ hybridization.

-Electronic structure calculations \cite{slcnPrediction1,slcnPrediction2,slcnPrediction3} predict the above and a semi metallic band structure qualitatively similar to graphene, containing two Dirac cones at K and K' points.
-A major differences from graphene is a 3 fold reduction in the $\pi$/$\pi^*$ band widths.
+Electronic structure calculations \cite{slcnPrediction1,slcnPrediction2,slcnPrediction3} predict a semimetal band structure qualitatively similar to graphene, containing two Dirac cones at K and K' points.
+A major differences from graphene is a 3 fold reduction in the $\pi-\pi^*$ band width.

-Following a pioneering work of Sorella and Tosatti \cite{sorellaTosatti} a recent estimate\cite{sorellaQSL} gives an accurate critical value $\frac{U}{t} \sim$ 3.8, for metal to Mott transition in Hubbad model on Honeycomb lattice.
+Following a pioneering work of Sorella and Tosatti \cite{sorellaTosatti} a recent estimate \cite{muramatsuQSL} gives an accurate value of the critical value $\frac{U}{t} \sim$ 3.8, for metal to Mott transition in Hubbard model on Honeycomb lattice.
 In a very recent many body theory Schuler et al. \cite{KatznelsonSlcn} estimate a value $\frac{U}{t} \sim$ 4.1 for silicene.
 This puts silicene on the Mott insulator side, close to the phase transition point.
-However, Schuler et al. argue that inclusion of nearest neighbor repulsion $\frac{V}{t} \sim $ 2.31, will reduce U to an effective U$^*$ = U - V and bring silicene back to a semi metallic state like graphene.
-In what follows we will show that on the contrary presence of finite V will hasten Mott localization and reinforce a Mott state at a first order transition.
+However, Schuler et al. argue that inclusion of nearest neighbour repulsion $\frac{V}{t} \sim $ 2.31, will reduce U to an effective $\tilde{U} \approx$ U - V and bring silicene back to a semi metallic state like grapheme.
+In what follows we argue, on the contrary, that presence of finite V will hasten Mott localization and reinforce a Mott state through a first order phase transition.